sakamototomato/react-text-mediasia/README.md

 ### Backend

-As mentionned earlier in this document, the backend is already provided with its [own repo](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend).
+As mentionned earlier in this document, the backend is already provided by Slingshot.
+You can access in 2 ways.

+#### Online

+An already deployed version of it is already available for use at [https://asteroids.dev.mediasia.cn](https://asteroids.dev.mediasia.cn/).
+On that version, all datas are flushed every 6 minutes.
+If you decide to go with the online version, feel free to still check the [backend repo](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend) as it contains a Postman collection that can be a good documentation for all the available routes.

+#### Local

+If you wants more customization, you can retrieve the backend with its [own repo](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend).
 The usage of the backend is descibred within the repository and a complete Postman collection is also provided to help you navigate the api clearly.

 ### Icons